Legacy Systems are not the problem.

 What has worked for us?

 Then we dump that into a nice, clean, Board-quality, ten-slide PowerPoint deck with a one-page leave-behind summary.
-The run time of that Board presentation never exceeds seven minutes.
+The run time of that Board presentation never exceeds ten minutes.

 Sometimes our prospective client takes the deck and runs with it.
 Other times, we get invited to make the presentation.
 In either case, the possibilities and the numbers are quite clear.